 In some cases, a poorly performed amputation can lead to infection or death.

 In such cases, determining who is liable in an amputation injury can be complex and requires a Great Falls amputation attorney by your side.
 Your personal injury lawyer will go over the evidence of the case, especially paying attention to the responsibility of all the parties involved to determine who is liable.
 Another driver, an employer, a manufacturer of a faulty product, or a negligent property owner may be liable for the serious personal injury that resulted in your amputation.

 Damages from an amputation can be significant.
 The accident victim may seek compensation for medical expenses, specialized medical equipment such as prosthetics, the cost of modifications to a car or house, lost wages due to missed time at work, diminished earning capacity, and pain and suffering.

-Over the past 30 years, Kovacich Snipes, P.C. has built a reputation for taking on the most difficult and complex legal cases in Montana.
-The Great Falls amputation attorneys of Kovacich Snipes, P.C. have also built a reputation for getting their clients the maximum compensation they deserve.
-Call Kovacich Snipes, P.C. today for a free consultation.
+Over the past 30 years, Kovacich Snipes Johnson, P.C. has built a reputation for taking on the most difficult and complex legal cases in Montana.
+The Great Falls amputation attorneys of Kovacich Snipes Johnson, P.C. have also built a reputation for getting their clients the maximum compensation they deserve.
+Call Kovacich Snipes Johnson, P.C. today for a free consultation.